praj-bellakka/tp/docs/UserGuide.md

 2. Download the latest version of `fitNus.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-1/tp/releases/tag/V2.0).
 3. Copy the file to the folder you want to use as the home folder for your FitNUS Tracker.
 4. Type the following command in your terminal to run this program:`java -jar FitNus.jar`
-5. The application will prompt first-time users (i.e. users with incomplete or missing user data) to set up their profile.
+5. If this is your first time using FitNUS, (i.e. users with incomplete or missing user data) FitNUS will prompt you to fill in some initial details.
 If you have successfully run the programme, you should see the following message as follows:

 ```
 ------------------
 Welcome to FitNUS Tracker!